IBMDeveloperBNL/hlfabric-lab/README.md

 Now open a browser session and browse to [http://localhost:3000/explorer](http://localhost:3000/explorer).
 This gives an overview of all available REST endpoints of our business service.

-Try to invoke one of the endpoints (e.g. createProjectPledge) by clicking on the service (1).
+Try to invoke one of the endpoints, e.g. `/CreateProjectPledge`, by clicking on the service (1).
 Next, click 'Try it out' (2) and provide some sample values (3).
-Finally, click 'Execute' (4) to submit the request and test the service.
+Finally, click 'Execute' (4) to submit the request and to test the service.

 ![](./images/12-build-service-2.png)

 The response will be a '500 Internal Server Error'.
-The reason for this is, that this is the current implementation of the service.
-It throws exactly this error message.
+This is by design....:smiley: The current implementation of the service throws exactly this error message.

 ```ts
 export class CreateProjectPledgeController {